 According to the Similar Web Search Report published in 2016, Paid Search only equates for just over 5% of all traffic while Organic results dominate the engagement of most searchers with nearly 95% of all engagement.

-This awesome infographic gives more details by both brand and non-brand; and by overall industry performance supporting the organic clic-through-rates popularity.
+This awesome infographic gives more details by both brand and non-brand; and by overall industry performance supporting the organic click-through-rates popularity.
 (Infographic source: adlift.com)

-That said, according to a 2014 AdWeek article, another infograhpic identified upcoming advertising trends and revealed that more than one third of Chief Marketing Officers said that ‘digital marketing will account for 75% or more of their spending in the next five years.’
+That said, according to a 2014 AdWeek article, another infographic identified upcoming advertising trends and revealed that more than one-third of Chief Marketing Officers said that ‘digital marketing will account for 75% or more of their spending in the next five years.’

-With Only 5% Clicking On Ads, Why Invest in Advertising?
+Only 5% of Users Click On Ads, So Why Invest in Advertising?

 Advertising can be a good tool to promote brand awareness and collect data, but not something to bank your marketing strategy upon alone – especially for the long-term.
 It is essential to develop a blended online marketing strategy that includes both advertising and content marketing targeting organic search placement using a wide variety of keywords and phrases.